How an Investment in Classroom Sound Reinforcement Pays Off in the Long Run

 School districts were forced to adapt to new learning models when the COVID-19 pandemic hit the world.
 Classroom technology suddenly became a huge deal, with students learning remotely and teachers needing to practice social distancing in their classrooms.

 Have you heard of classroom sound reinforcement?
 It’s where teachers can amplify their voices via overhead speakers so they can be heard, even through a face covering.
-Today’s blog from American Sound & Electronics outlines five reasons why your teachers need classroom sound reinforcement.
+Today’s blog from American Sound outlines five reasons why your teachers need classroom sound reinforcement.

 Related Post: Why Classroom Technology in Cincinnati OH Is More Important Than Ever